intellivoid/Socialvoid-Standard-Documentation/General/Introduction.md

 can decide how best to communicate but one thing must remain the same is the data being exchanged.
-Encrypted or not, when the client invokes a method such as `timeline.compose` the client should expect a `Post` object as the response or a error using one of the many pre-defined error codes that is understood by both the machine and human.
+Encrypted or not, when the client invokes a method such as `timeline.compose` the client should expect a `Post` object as the response or an error using one of the many pre-defined error codes that is understood by both the machine and human.
 If the server is returning something unexpected such as a non-standard object that the client does